dfernandez79/barman/README.md

 1. If you made changes, run `grunt uglify` to generate the minimized files in `dist`.
 2. Open the html files inside `integration-tests`.

 If opening the html files directly doesn't work because of security restrictions to the `file:///` protocol, you can use a small static web server.
-[Python] provides simple HTTP server that you can use in any platform by running:
+[Python] provides a simple HTTP server that you can use in any platform by running:

 ```shell
 python -m SimpleHTTPServer port
 ```

 Where _port_ is the port to listen for incoming connections.

-Run the HTTP server from the project root since html pages will try to use `../dist` and `../specs.
+Be sure to run the HTTP server from the project root since html pages will try to use `../dist` and `../specs.

 ----------------------------------------------------------------
 Design notes